PhPersson/crypto-app/README_ENG.md

 ## Improvements
 - [ ] Allow the user to search for a specific cryptocurrency
 - [X] Allow the user to change the color of the chart
-- [ ] Make the entire application responsive for smaller screens.
+- [ ] Make the entire application responsive for smaller screens..
+- [X] Display better error messages than alerts.